-The issuing and receiving States or Organizations establish a public key infrastructure for passive authentication i.e. digital signature creation and verification for the logical MRTD.
-The issuing State or Organization runs a Certification Authority (CA) which securely generates, stores and uses the Country Signing CA Key pair.
-The CA keeps the Country Signing CA Private Key secret and is recommended to distribute the Country Signing CA Public Key to ICAO, all receiving States maintaining its integrity.
-The Document Signer (i) generates the Document Signer Key Pair, (ii) hands over the Document Signer Public Key to the CA for certification, (iii) keeps the Document Signer
+The issuing and receiving Organizations establish a public key infrastructure for passive authentication i.e. digital signature creation and verification for the logical MRD.
+The issuing Organization runs a Certification Authority (CA) which securely generates, stores and uses the Country Signing CA Key pair.
+The CA keeps the Country Signing CA Private Key secret and is recommended to distribute the Country Signing CA Public Key to ICAO, all receiving Organizations maintaining its integrity.
+The Document Signer (i) generates the Document Signer Key Pair, (ii) hands over the Document Signer Public Key to the CA for certification, (iii) keeps the Document Signer Private Key secret and (iv) uses securely the Document Signer Private Key for signing the Document Security Objects of the MRDs.
+The CA creates the Document Signer Certificates for the Document Signer Public Keys that are distributed to the receiving Organizations.